Ardmore, Tennessee

-Ardmore is a city in Giles and Lincoln counties, Tennessee.
-The population was 1,213 at the 2010 census.
+Ardmore is a city in Giles and Lincoln counties, Tennessee, United States.
+The population was 1,217 at the 2020 census.
 Ardmore is the site of a Tennessee Department of Tourist Development Welcome Center.
 It borders its sister city, Ardmore, Alabama.

 History

 Ardmore began in 1911 as a railroad stop named "Austin" after a store owner, Alex Austin, who served construction crews working on the nearby L&N Railroad (now CSX) line that would connect Nashville, Tennessee, and Decatur, Alabama.
 When the L&N opened a depot in 1914, it changed the town's name to "Ardmore."
 The name was likely inspired by Ardmore, Pennsylvania.
 Ardmore, Tennessee, incorporated in 1949.